After ICIR report, UBEC pulls down error-ridden 2018 National Personnel Audit result from website

 In the report, it was pointed out that the Commission recorded figures obtained from Enugu State as that of Ondo State, while there was no data recorded for private schools in most states in the Southwest, including Anambra and Imo states in the Southeast.

 The errors make it difficult for analysts to engage with the data meaningfully.

-But speaking with The ICIR on telephone on Friday, Public Relations Officer of the Commission, Osom Osom confirmed that the data were removed from the website after ICIR report pointed out the discrepancies.
+But speaking with The ICIR on telephone on Friday, Public Relations Officer of the Commission, Osom Osom, confirmed that the data was removed from the website after ICIR report pointed out the discrepancies.

 “Yes that data has been pulled down after we spotted the discrepancies which your report pointed out,” he said.

-He added that the processing of data from all over the state from the exercise is still ongoing noting that the public would be duly informed by the office of the Executive Secretary of UBEC when the result would be out.
+He added that the processing of data from all over the state for the exercise is still ongoing, noting that the public would be duly informed by the office of the Executive Secretary of UBEC when the result is out.

 The National Personnel Audit took place in two phases − the first phase was conducted in all states of the three geo-political zones in the southern part (South East, South South and South West) of the country from April 29- May 27, 2018.
 The second phase was conducted in all states of the three geo-political zones in the Northern part (North East, North West and North Central) of the country from June 3 to 30, 2018.